Iraq officials: Rocket attack hits base housing US troops

 America's killing of Iraqi security forces might also give Iran-backed militia groups more reason to stage counterattacks against US troops in Iraq, analysts said.

-“We can’t forget that the PMF is a recognised entity within the Iraqi security forces” they aren’t isolated from the security forces and often are co-located on the same bases or use the same facilities,” said Sajad Jiyad, a researcher and former managing director of the Bayan Center, a Baghdad-based think tank.
+"We can't forget that the PMF is a recognized entity within the Iraqi security forces" they aren't isolated from the security forces and often are co-located on the same bases or use the same facilities,'' said Sajad Jiyad, a researcher and former managing director of the Bayan Center, a Baghdad-based think tank.

-“Now the (Iran-backed) groups who supported the initial strike in Taji, who were the most outspoken, feel obliged, authorised, maybe even legitimised to respond, ostensibly to protect Iraqi sovereignty but really to keep the pressure up on Americans,” he added.
+"Now the (Iran-backed) groups who supported the initial strike in Taji, who were the most outspoken, feel obliged, authorized, maybe even legitimized to respond, ostensibly to protect Iraqi sovereignty but really to keep the pressure up on Americans,'' he added.

 "There are no red lines anymore," Jiyad said.